Li-Xinqi/scConGraph/README.md

 </p>

 ## System requirements
-scConGraph is currently **only available for Linux systems** because the embedding method we use, LINE, is implemented for Linux.
-A Windows version is planned for release soon.
-However, if you only need to use the scConGraph visualization methods, which are implemented in Python, there are no system restrictions.
+scConGraph is currently ** available for Linux systems** because the embedding method we use, LINE, is implemented for Linux.
+If you use the visualization methods in scConGraph, which are implemented in Python, there are no system restrictions.